ValeriaeWasTaken/Material-UI-Reborn/README.md

 5. Restart your game.

 ### Future Plans
+- [ ] Add customization to skill procs
+- [ ] Gearset icons need improvements.
 - [ ] Create a Square/Black style for Limit Break bar as it only has Silver and Minimal.
-- [ ] Gearset icons need improvements.
+- [ ] Add minimal bars to remaining UI elements.
 - [ ] Add glow version of gearset icons
-- [ ] Add minimal bars to remaining UI elements.
+- [ ] Take a look at AST/PCT/VPR Job UIs for any possible edits.
 - [ ] Finish the Main Command Icons that skotlex had begun working on.
-- [ ] Take a look at AST/PCT/VPR Job UIs for any possible edits.

 ### Known Issues
 - [ ] Something probably.